ropensci/melt/README.md

 The R package **melt** provides a unified framework for data analysis with empirical likelihood methods.
 A collection of functions are available for basic regression analysis and hypothesis testing.
-Much of its functionality and syntax are designed to mimic the corresponding base R functions.
+Much of its functionality and syntax mimics the corresponding base R functions.
 The core routines are written in C++ and utilize OpenMP for parallelization.

 ## Installation